jwiegley/linearscan/REAME.md

 # LinearScan Register Allocator

-This code requires Coq 8.11-8.15, but is presently giving errors in the `linearscan-hoopl` tests, so further investigation is needed.
+This code requires at least Coq 8.14, but is presently giving errors in the `linearscan-hoopl` tests, so further investigation is needed.

 To build: